-Blog Update – More quilts are done!
-Revisit Mary’s story about working her way through Civil War Legacies II, or scroll down to the latest update (July 19th).
-ALL OF THESE WONDERFUL QUILTS ARE ON DISPLAY AT THE SHOP!
+November 4th Blog Update – Mary has finished her journey through Civil War Legacies II and has all 17 quilts done!
+Start at the top of the blog to see and read about them all – or scroll down to her latest update November 4th .
+Better yet, ALL OF THESE WONDERFUL QUILTS ARE ON DISPLAY AT THE SHOP!
 Come and see them in person.
-They are just wonderful!
+They are so fabulous!

 Often just one pattern in a book will charm me and I buy the book.
 In the case of my recent book purchase, “Civil War Legacies II, 17 Small Quilt Patterns for Reproduction Fabrics”, by Carol Hopkins, I loved every pattern.
 And so I bought the book.